wenpingzheng/hello-next/README.md

 ```
 npm run build
 ```
-Of course yan can use yarn to build it also, like this
+Of course, yan can use yarn to build it also, like this
 ```
 yarn build
 ```